Safe2Home/Safe2HomeIOS/README.md

 # Safe2HomeIOS
-Safe2Home features a wide collection of functionalities including route suggestion, emergency SOS and finding walk buddies.
-The app mainly relies on the Google Mapbox API, but more features will come as soon as we start building the basics.
-Find your best friend and start enjoying safe travels today!
+Safe2Home is a safety app that keeps you safe when you walk alone!
+It features a wide collection of functionalities including matching walk buddies, route finding, emergency SOS and crime data viewing.
+The app mainly relies on the map kit, message kit, call kit and Firebase API.
+Find your best friend and start enjoying safe travels to home today!